espruino/EspruinoDocs/devices/NRF52LL.md

 The following are some examples:

-Count the number of times the BTN pin changes state (GPIO + counter timer):
+### Count the number of times the BTN pin changes state

+Uses GPIO and counter timer:

 ```
 var ll = require("NRF52LL");